ampaho/imagine/README.md

 	* Draw an image using MVG
 	* Convert a SVG to any other format (from a an SVG file or inline)
+	* Modify an SVG file and save the result
+	* Introduce a new function to print the resulting file after any manipulation